Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/claire.md

 - There's so much stuff involved in your pipeline!
 The different details, etc. are astounding.
 - I think it would be cool if you collected data/sorted by authors of the articles so that you could eliminate idiolect-caused patterns!
 - I wish I had seen this sooner!
 I had a really difficult time working with bs4 parsing, and your work here definitely made me understand it a lot better

+Comments from Jana:
+- Your project plan is a very complete roadmap, and you always keep in mind and remind the reader that you might make some changes due to time and resource constraints.
+- On the data pipeline, I would consider chopping off the output data.
+It makes it a bit harder to follow your notebook and see the relevant and probably very time-consuming steps you took in the processing stage.
+- I learned that you can measure bias through Factive verbs, Subjective intensifiers, and One-sided terms, which I had no idea about.
+I also learned that you could scrape newspapers, which I hadn't thought of as a possibility and, I think, makes for an amazing resource.
+I'm looking forward to seeing what comes out of this bias-assessment!